 According to CyberArk’s study, a quarter (25%) of Asian respondents have built their own security systems to protect and manage secrets for DevOps projects.

 “They are using tools and ‘secret features’ that tend not to be encrypted, audited or authenticated,” said Hunt.
-“All the things that we hold as first principles in security are generally not adhered to.
+“All the things that we hold as principles in security are generally not adhered to.
 Even if they do, they represent a fracturing of the security landscape in the enterprise.”

 Compounding the problem is the rising adoption of cloud, which is being used by 42% of respondents for internal development.
-However, most DevOps security strategies in Asia are not extended to the cloud.
+However, most DevOps security strategies in Asia are not to the cloud.

-According to the study, nearly two-thirds (64%) of Asian enterprises rely on their cloud supplier’s built-in security, which means privileged account security is not fully integrated into DevOps processes when spinning up new environments.
+According to the study, nearly two-thirds (64%) of Asian enterprises rely on their cloud supplier’s built-in security, which means privileged account security is not fully integrated into DevOps processes when spinning up environments.

 Singapore-based application developer Patrick Cher told Computer Weekly that even as DevOps can help to streamline software development, security processes should be baked in right from the start.